 "We're gonna go out where the celebrities actually go to shop, where they party, where they play," Jordan promises.

-The bus is equipped with video monitors which show a constant stream of TMZ video.
+The bus is equipped with video monitors that show a constant stream of TMZ video.

 But that, you can easily get at home.
 A big selling point of the tour is that you will not only see a celebrity, but be involved in capturing footage of him or her for TMZ.